0xSero/partisia-docs/docs/operator-9-node-health.md

 ````bash
 crontab -e
 ````
-This will let you chose your preferred text editor.
+This command allows you to add a rule for a scheduled event.
+You will be asked to choose your preferred text editor to edit the cron rule.
+If you have not already chosen a preference.

+Add the rule to the scheduler, "#" marks comments, so add the rule to an empty line.
 ````bash
  */30 * * * * /home/pbc/update_docker.sh >> /home/pbc/update.log 2>&1
 ````